+\mymarkup{Living tissues are composed of various cellular communities that coexist in complex spatial structures.
+Clusters of cells, each specialized for particular tissues, function together in advanced functional units to uphold and manage organ functions.
+Thus, the analysis of spatial context is critical for a thorough understanding of tissue biology.
+As Ruitenberg \textit{et al.} discussed, the development of spatial-omics technologies has equipped us with the means to profile transcriptomes \cite{Ruitenberg:2024}.
+QuST has offered Cellular Neighborhood Analysis (CNA), which is based on a similar approach to HistoCAT \cite{Schapiro:2017}.}

+\mymarkup{An outcome is depicted in Figure~\ref{fig:result_cna}.
+In the experiment, we initially emphasized the epithelial and tumor cells.
+We then carried out CNA and used a heat map to display the count of lymphocytes that could be identified in the vicinity of a cell.
+By overlaying the tumor regions and the CNA results, one can determine the likelihood of a tumor cell having at least one lymphocyte in its immediate surroundings.}

-\subsubsection{Cell-Cell Interaction Analysis}
+\subsection{Cell-Cell Interaction Analysis}

-ST is a powerful tool for understanding cell-cell interactions within tissues.
+ST is a powerful tool for understanding cell-cell interactions (CCIs) within tissues.
 By mapping gene expression patterns and spatial organization, researchers gain insights into how cells communicate and influence each other.
-This knowledge has implications for development, disease, and personalized medicine.
+This knowledge has implications for drug development, disease research, and personalized medicine.

-QuST uses the dataset provided by CellTalkDB (\cite{Shao:2021}), which is a manual curated database that provides a comprehensive collection of ligand-receptor (LR) pairs in both humans and mice.
+QuST uses the datasets provided by CellTalkDB \cite{Shao:2021}, which is a manual curated database that provides a comprehensive collection of ligand-receptor (LR) pairs in both humans and mice.
 The database includes 3,398 human LR pairs and 2,033 mouse LR pairs, which were obtained through a combination of text mining, manual verification of known protein-protein interactions using the STRING database, and literature-supported evidence for each pair.

-QuST utilizes the outcomes of \emph{cell spatial profiling} to compute cell-cell interactions, effectively incorporating crucial information about cell neighborhoods within specific regions of interest.
-When analyzing a cell of receptors, QuST takes into account all ligand cells situated within a designated neighboring distance, determined using Delaunay clustering, for the computation of the corresponding cell-cell interaction.
-The recursive algorithm presented in Algorithm~\ref{alg:cci} provides a detailed explanation of how QuST calculates the LR product.
-Our future work includes incorporating implementations for more advanced methods (\cite{Shao:2021}).
+QuST uses the results of \emph{cellular spatial profiling} to compute CCI, effectively incorporating crucial information about cell neighborhoods within specific regions of interest.
+When analyzing a cell of receptors, QuST takes into account all ligand cells situated within a designated neighboring distance, determined using Delaunay clustering, for the computation of the corresponding CCI.
+The algorithm presented in Algorithms~\ref{alg:cci} provide detailed explanations of how QuST calculates the LR product.
+Our future work includes incorporating implementations for more advanced methods \cite{Shao:2021}.